FindingDorri/Django-Personal-Website/README.md

 ```
 django-admin startproject first_project
 ```
-You will then get something that looks like this:
+You will then get something that looks like this:<br>

 ![project_files_pict](example_picture/projectfiles.png)

 ### **\_\_init\_\_.py**